7 Brain Foods for Kids

-Naturally fatty fish are a good source of vitamin D and omega-3s, which protect the brain against cognitive decline and memory loss.
+Fish is a good source of vitamin D and omega-3s, which protect the brain from declining mental skills and memory loss.
 Salmon, tuna, and sardines are all rich in omega-3s.

 "The more omega-3s we can get to the brain, the better it will function and the better kids will be able to focus," says Bonnie Taub-Dix, RD, author of Read It Before You Eat It.

-Packed with protein, essential fatty acids, and vitamins and minerals, nuts and seeds may boost mood and keep your nervous system happy.
+Packed with protein, essential fatty acids, vitamins, and minerals, nuts and seeds may boost mood and keep your nervous system in check.

 Protein- and fiber-rich oatmeal helps keep heart and brain arteries clear.
-In one study, kids who ate sweetened oatmeal did better on memory-related academic tasks than those who ate a sugary cereal.
+In one study, kids who ate sweetened oatmeal did better on memory-related school tasks than those who ate a sugary cereal.

 How to Serve It: Add cinnamon.
-Compounds in the spice may protect brain cells, preliminary research shows.
+Compounds in the spice may protect brain cells, research shows.

 Kids often crave sweets, especially when they're feeling sluggish.
-Apples and plums are lunchbox-friendly and contain quercetin, an antioxidant that may fight cognitive decline, according to lab studies.
+Apples and plums are lunchbox-friendly and contain quercetin, an antioxidant that may fight decline in mental skills.

 How to Serve It: The good stuff is often in the skin of fruit, so buy organic, wash well, and put the fruit in a bowl for quick snacks.